selfapplied/redoxa/docs/math.md

 Geometry: Mirror involutions preserve the critical line
 ```

-**Consequences**:
-- **Universal Symmetry**: All computational operations respect the critical line symmetry
-- **Conservation Laws**: Energy, information, and phase coherence are preserved
-- **Mirror Geometry**: All transformations are involutions (M² = I) that preserve the critical line
-- **Canonical Axis**: The critical line becomes the fundamental reference for all operations

-**Physical Interpretation**: The Riemann critical line is not just a mathematical curiosity—it's the **fundamental symmetry axis** of computational reality.
+This connection establishes the Riemann critical line as the fundamental symmetry axis of computational reality.
+All computational operations respect this critical line symmetry, ensuring that energy, information, and phase coherence are preserved through mirror geometry.
+Every transformation becomes an involution (M² = I) that preserves the critical line, making it the canonical axis for all operations.
+The Riemann critical line emerges not as a mathematical curiosity, but as the fundamental organizing principle of computational reality itself.

-### Signal Analysis and Compression
+### Signal Analysis and Compression 📡

 **The Synthesis**: Traditional signal processing treats signals as independent entities.
 Redoxa treats **computation itself as signal processing** where: